qouteall/immptl/docs/wiki/Config-Options.md

 If disabled, the alternate dimensions won't be loaded, and all portals pointing to alternate dimensions will vanish.

 ### Enable Nether Portal Overlay
-If enabled, the newly generated nether portals will have vanilla nether portal texture overlay (with opacity 0.5).
+If enabled, the nether portals will have vanilla nether portal texture overlay.

-Won't affect existing nether portals.

 ![](https://i.loli.net/2021/11/20/regLGPdYoUv9MHC.png)

-Horizontal nether portals won't have this overlay because the vanilla nether portal block does not have the horizontal variant.
-(May be changed in the future)

 ### Scale Limit